 There are lots or reasons to study abroad and lots of reasons you may want to go to Rome.
 If these reasons align, then Engineering Rome could be a great experience for you.
 Here are a few reasons for going:

 - Perspective.
 Gain some perspective on your engineering thinking, culture, the world, and more.
-Getting out of your usual surroundings and experiencing the world a bit differently is extremely valuable.
+Getting out of your usual surroundings and experiencing the world differently is extremely valuable.
+You will identify with new perspectives, see things differently, and be more willing to accept differences as strengths.
 You might call this a peek into global citizenship.
 Diversity is amazingly invigorating.

 - Engineering.
 Yes, we do actually study engineering while in Rome.
 While you cannot get a degree in engineering based on this class, it does offer a different perspective on engineering and what it is used for and how it is done.
+Our engineering study does involve math, but we also focus on engineering’s development, its relationship to society and how if forms our world view.
 From the ancient to the modern, Rome has it all.
-For some of this stuff, we do it in a classroom then get to go see it in action.
+Since we are in Rome, we not only discuss or calculate, we see and experience.

 - See the world (that includes Rome).
 What a great idea to experience this planet we all live on in an up-close and personal way.
 It’s not the same as being a tourist in Rome.
 You live here, with your peers for 3+ weeks.
 I guarantee you will feel a bit local by the time you leave.